am73/am73.github.io/README.md

-# Web-Statis-Sematics With Microdata and RDFa
+# Web-Static-Semantic With Microdata and RDFa